 In Shocker, Obama Wins Nobel Peace Prize

-Michael Scherer - Washington Post - @michaelscherer, Ron Brownstein - Senior Editor, The Atlantic - @RonBrownstein, Peter Beinart - contributing editor at The Atlantic - @PeterBeinart, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at the US Institute of Peace and Woodrow Wilson Center - @wrightr
+Michael Scherer - Washington Post - @michaelscherer, Ron Brownstein - Senior Editor, The Atlantic - @RonBrownstein, Peter Beinart - contributing editor at The Atlantic - @PeterBeinart, Robin Wright - contributing writer at The New Yorker magazine, and a joint fellow at U.S. Institute of Peace and the Woodrow Wilson Center - @wrightr